-For the three months ended May 31, 2009 and May 31, 2008, we incurred \$0.5 and \$0.7 million in base management fees and \$0.3 and \$0.3 million in incentive fees related to pre-incentive fee net investment income, respectively.
-For the three months ended May 31, 2009 and May 31, 2008, we incurred no incentive management fees related to net realized capital gains.
-As of May 31, 2009, \$1.1 million of base management fees and \$2.6 million of incentive fees were unpaid and included in management and incentive fees payable in the accompanying consolidated balance sheet.
+For the three and six months ended August 31, 2009 we incurred \$0.5 and \$1.1 million in base management fees, respectively.
+For the three months ended August 31, 2009, we incurred no incentive management fees related to pre-incentive fee net investment income.
+For the six months ended August 31, 2009 we incurred \$0.3 million in incentive fees related to pre-incentive fee net investment income.
+For the three and six months ended August 31, 2009 we incurred no incentive management fees related to net realized capital gains.
+As of August 31, 2009, \$0.5 million of base management fees and \$2.6 million of incentive fees were unpaid and included in management and incentive fees payable in the accompanying consolidated balance sheet.